EyePreserve: Identity-Preserving Iris Synthesis: Selected Applications Beyond Iris Matching

 \subsection{Rectification of Diseased-Deformed Irises}

-The EyePreserve model, although never trained for that purpose, can deform any shape of an iris to any other arbitrary shape, maximizing the preservation of identity-related features.
-That opens new, previously non-existent, applications of EyePreserve.
+Interestingly, the {\it EyePreserve} model, although never trained for that purpose, can deform any shape of an iris to any other arbitrary shape, maximizing the preservation of identity-related features.
+That opens new, previously non-existent, applications for the iris-specific image-to-image translation model as {\it EyePreserve}.
 One of them is ``rectification'' of iris images, which -- due to diseases -- have irregular pupil shapes.
-Fig.~\ref{fig:diseasefix} visualizes a few sample inputs and outputs from our model for diseased iris images from {\it Warsaw-BioBase-Disease-Iris v2.1} dataset \cite{trokielewicz2015assessment} suffering from geometric deformations of the pupil.
-The target masks of the rectified images were estimated by (a) finding the outer iris boundary in the original (diseased iris) image, (b) cutting a pupil circle concentric with iris circle and ensuring a pupil-to-iris ratio $\alpha=0.35$, and (c) and then using the ``inside-eyelid'' mask (cf. Fig. \ref{fig:mask_estimation}) to remove the remaining non-iris regions.
+Fig.~\ref{fig:diseasefix} visualizes a few original samples from the {\it Warsaw-BioBase-Disease-Iris v2.1} dataset \cite{trokielewicz2015assessment} representing eyes that suffer from geometric deformations of the pupil, and rectified images by {\it EyePreserve}.
+The target masks for the rectified images were estimated by (a) finding the outer iris boundary in the original (diseased iris) image, (b) cutting a pupil circle concentric with the iris circle and ensuring a population-average pupil-to-iris ratio $\alpha=0.35$, and (c) using the ``inside-eyelid'' mask (cf. Fig. \ref{fig:mask_estimation}) to remove the remaining non-iris regions.

 Such rectification can be useful in human examination of iris images, especially for pairs of images representing irises before and after surgeries altering the iris structure or pupil shape.
+To assess whether this rectification preserves identity, we performed an evaluation using ArcIris, DGR, and WCI matchers, and compared the performance obtained for the original (not rectified) images and for those after rectification.
+For all of our matchers, we require normalized images as input. \siamul{Figure~\ref{fig:disease_vs_fix_polarnorm} illustrates how this normalization looks for original diseased and {\it EyePreserve}-rectified images.
+We experiment with a range of $\alpha$ values between 0.2 and 0.7 with a step size of 0.05, and find that an $\alpha$ of 0.3 provides the best results.} As shown in Table~\ref{tab:correction}, such rectification can be performed while preserving identity.
+Moreover this method achieved better performance for $\alpha \leq 0.3$ with the WCI matcher.